For my birthday I wanted to give myself the gift of time. A gift where I’d execute my plans and be solo exploring the backcountry.

-The after work drive went late into the evening.
+The after-work drive went late into the evening.
 And I made more distance than I originally intended.
 But I was at the trailhead early enough the following day for a good start.

-The descent into the canyon was wonderful.
+The descent into the canyon was beautiful.

 The walk was pleasant.